AmanSK5/AAD-automation/README.md

 }
 ```

+Do not commit real configuration files or secrets to the repository.

 ---

 ## Security Notes

-* Do not commit real configuration files or secrets.
+* Do not commit real configuration files, secrets, or webhook URLs.
 * Review Graph permissions before use in production.
+* The onboarding script generates a temporary password and displays it once.
+  Share it with the user via a secure channel and avoid running the script in environments where console output is logged or recorded.

 ---